joa-quim/GMTjl_doc/documentation/modules/bar.md

           If the bar height is measured relative to base *xx* [Default is relative to origin].
           Cannot be used together with *base*.

+- *bargap*\
+   Controls the gap between the bars.
+The default is to let a space of 20% of the bar width but this can be changed by providing eithe a gap in the [0-1] interval or in percentage. *i.e.* `bargap=40` or `bargap=0.4` will create a space of 40% between the bars.

 - *hbar*\
    Horizontal bar extending from base to x.
 Same as *bar* but now with respect to y axis, except that one cannot use *width* or *base* to change just those defaults (the use of it is restricted to the vertical